 Salt block is the better choice if you want to have better control over cattle salt consumption.
 Another benefit of salt block is how it can better withstand less than ideal weather conditions, like the rain, without completely dissolving.

-Either way, it’s a good idea to place the loose salt or salt block near a water source because cows will need to drink more water once consumed.
+Either way, it’s a good idea to place the loose salt or salt block near a water source, such as near your cattle waterer, because cows will need to drink more water once consumed.
 Salt toxicity can pose a very real danger to cattle.

 It’s usually a good idea to mix salt and mineral together too.
 This will ensure the consumption of important trace minerals that cattle need in their diet.